 Emergency messages can be relayed to first responder centres or directly to SAR authorities, based on location and nationality.
 The Global Alerting Platform is fully integrated with the GEOS International Emergency Response Coordination Centre (IERCC).

 In a world of rapid technological innovation and ever changing standards, the ability to interoperate between messaging systems is an increasing problem.
 Being able to automatically translate from one message format to another without user intervention is a unique service provided by GAP.
 For example, it is possible to send a text message from your handheld device and have it delivered as an email and vice versa.
 Similarly, you can send an SMS message from a terrestrial phone and have that delivered as an Iridium SBD message.

 Access to the platform can be achieved through a number of mechanisms depending on the requirements.
-AWS provides a customisable web portal that allows consumers and business users to configure devices, route messages and plot locations and tracks.
+Two10degrees provides a customisable web portal that allows consumers and business users to configure devices, route messages and plot locations and tracks.

 Our mapping engine that powers the portal supports the popular providers including Bing and Google.
 However, our engine also supports full marine charting, delivered over the Internet.